microsoft/azure-pipelines-tasks/Tasks/UseGoV1/README.md

 ## Contact Information

-If you have a problem using this task, report it at [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html).
-In addition, go there to share feedback about the task and the new features you would like to see.
+If you have a problem using this task, report it in [the tasks repository](https://github.com/Microsoft/azure-pipelines-tasks/issues).

 ## Pre-requisites for the task

 This task can run on Windows, Linux, or Mac machines.